 He is a brilliant tactician and a strong leader.
 He has lead teams like the Teen Titans, the Justice League of America, and the Outsiders.
 Unlike Batman, he has exceptionally good people skills and may be one of the DC Universe's most effective leaders.

 His Nightwing costume has an excellent protection against damage, made of Nomex fire-proof, triple-weaved material that has been lined with kevlar and is also insulated against electricity.
 His suit is made for his fighting style of "move more get hit less" and has less armor to facilitate this, though he can add armor when facing fast and strong foes.
 The suit is light sensitive, darkening when there is more light in the area.
 His mask included a built-in radio transmitter/receiver and Starlite night-vision lenses.
+It has a computer link and analysis.
+The lens can zoom and magnify his vision.
+It also has electromagnetic vision, which includes thermal, sonar, and x-ray vision.
+He also wears ear dampeners in defense against sonic attacks.
 Each one of his gauntlets and boots contain eight compartments in which he can store items.
-They have built into them a self-destruct feature such as the ones in Batman's utility belt.
+He sometimes wears a utility belt They have built into them a self-destruct feature such as the ones in Batman's utility belt.
 Each gauntlet's sections contains a lot of equipment, such as sonic or smoke pellets, modified batarangs (Wing-Dings), knockout gas capsules, and throwable tracers.
-The right gauntlet also contains a 100,000-volt stun gun.
+The right gauntlet also contains a 100,000-volt stun gun, and a air driven launcher that shoots darts.
 His boot compartments carry important equipment such as flares, a rebreather , a mini-computer equipped with fax, modem, GPS and a mini-disk rewritable drive.
-Also items like lock picks, a first-aid kit, a mini-cellphone, flexi-cuffs, antitoxin assortment, brass knuckles,signal flares, wireless listening devices and a small halogen flashlight.
+Also items like lock picks, a first-aid kit, a mini-cellphone, flexi-cuffs, antitoxin assortment, a pair of small knives, brass knuckles,signal flares, wireless listening devices and a small halogen flashlight.
 Nightwing carries in the back of his costume a pair of Escrima sticks.
+He always carries his grappling gun.

 Richard also has a specialized muscle car called the "Nightbird" which is built with many parts like those on the Batmobile, such as bulletproof armor and wireless network connections.